 What Makes Oak Oven Different?

 Superior Ingredients: Oak Oven is a locally owned restaurant with a network of USDA-approved small family-farmers who grow fruits, vegetables and raise chickens, pigs and cattle.
 We have our own private land where we experiment growing many different fruits, vegetables, and fresh herbs.
 Our chef has spent years developing this farmer network and personally cultivating Oak Oven's land.
-Fresh pastas are made daily, from scratch in the restaurant; Sicilian semolina bread is baked fresh each morning for our guests.
+Fresh pastas are made daily, from scratch in the restaurant.
 We make fresh mozzarella from scratch and even culture our own housemade vinegars!
 We care about the soil our vegetables are grown in; we shun the use of pesticides and petro-chemical fertilizers; we care about what our chickens and cattle are fed and how they are raised; and we know this attention to detail makes a big difference in the nutritional value and taste of our food.

 Superior Training: Chef Adam Superneau spent years working at Vincent's in Metairie, LA before attending culinary school at the International Culinary Center in Manhattan, NY.
 He studied under the curriculum of Cesare Casella, the famous two michelin star chef from Tuscany.
 He then attended ALMA, the most prestigious culinary school in Italy, located in Parma.
 There he trained under the instruction of the first chef in Italy to ever receive three michelin stars, Gualtiero Marchesi.
 He worked for Chef Pino Cuttaia at the two michelin star Ristorante La Madia in Licata, Sicily.
 Upon returning home to New Orleans, Adam cooked for three of the most successful and highly-rated restaurant groups in the city.
 He moved to Terrebonne parish and spent a year learning authentic cajun cuisine from the heart of Acadiana.
 At Oak Oven, we specialize in regional Italian cuisine with a southern Louisiana influence.